ryanmosz/crypto-trading-sim/memory-bank/activeContext.md

 - Using localStorage to track shown notifications
 - Only querying games from last hour for performance
 - Notifications integrated into DashboardScene
 - Game completion redirects to dashboard automatically
+- Cron job running every minute for real-time updates